 PROBLEM

-(Derived from 9/11and decade of War report)
+“Interoperability was challenge within coalitions.
+Use of different and non-interoperable systems limited the utility of available capabilities.
+For example, digital data links in Iraq did not consistently exchange information among coalition nations, leading to incomplete operating pictures, reduced battlespace awareness, and increased risk to forces.
+Friendly fire was observed to result in cases where information on friendly force location was available but not presented to operators due to lack of interoperable systems.
+(Derived from 9/11and decade of War report, Lesson 8: Coalition Operations, Interoperability, p29)

 To date, there is no known comprehensive implementation of standardized data exchanges that support all U.S. and Coalition requirements.
 Consequently, in a DOD Service Oriented Architecture (SOA) / net-centric environment, the inability to establish standardized XML data exchanges both in episodic and enduring environments is a significant obstacle to effective operational decision-making by warfighters at all echelons.

 VISION